nucypher/nucypher/docs/source/staking/running_a_worker.rst

 If you'd like to use another own method of running the worker process in the background, or are using one of the testnets, here is how to run Ursula using the CLI directly.

-First initialize a Worker configuration and store it to disk:
+First initialize a Worker configuration:

 .. code-block::